 Сarbon neutrality means that all emissions of carbon dioxide, which in the production process emits into the atmosphere by a particular company, the company compensates through the implementation of carbon-negative projects: planting and supporting forests, scientific and technological innovations in producing green energy, development of special equipment, and many more environmental methods.
 At the same time, companies are trying to produce less CO2 themselves.

 Climate neutrality means eliminating any other greenhouse gases (GHG) and stopping pollution.
-Although, the topics are unclear sometimes and according to Bloomberg Glen Peters, research director at the Center for International Climate Research, and Oliver Geden, a senior fellow at the German Institute for International and Security Affairs, suggest using the terms “net-zero carbon dioxide” or “net-zero greenhouse gases” because they have a more precise meaning.
+Although the topics are unclear sometimes and according to Bloomberg, Glen Peters, research director at the Center for International Climate Research, and Oliver Geden, a senior fellow at the German Institute for International and Security Affairs, suggest using the terms “net-zero carbon dioxide” or “net-zero greenhouse gases” because they have a more precise meaning.

-During these upcoming 10 years, Google is planning to eliminate its entire carbon legacy, operate on 24/7 carbon-free energy in all data centers and campuses worldwide, invest more in technology to help partners be more sustainable, and create new workplaces in clean energy.
-To make it easier to imagine what it gives to the world, look at these numbers: 5 gigawatts of carbon-free energy that Google is planning to deliver to its key production regions is equivalent to removing more than a million cars from the roads in each region.
+During the upcoming 10 years, Google is planning to eliminate its entire carbon legacy, operate on 24/7 carbon-free energy in all data centers and campuses worldwide, invest more in technology to help partners be more sustainable, and create new workplaces in clean energy.
+To make it easier to imagine what it gives to the world, look at these numbers: 5 gigawatts of carbon-free energy that Google plans to deliver to its key production regions is equivalent to removing more than a million cars from the roads in each region.
 Now, does that make sense?

 “Businesses have a profound opportunity to help build a more sustainable future, one born of our common concern for the planet we share,” said Tim Cook, Apple’s CEO.
 “The innovations powering our environmental journey are not only good for the planet — they’ve helped us make our products more energy-efficient and bring new sources of clean energy online around the world.
 Climate action can be the foundation for a new era of innovative potential, job creation, and durable economic growth.
 With our commitment to carbon neutrality, we hope to be a ripple in the pond that creates a much larger change.”

-Tech giant Microsoft announced that by 2030 it will be carbon negative and by 2050 it will “remove from the environment all the carbon the company has emitted either directly or by electrical consumption since it was founded in 1975".
+Tech giant Microsoft announced that by 2030 it will be carbon negative, and by 2050 it will “remove from the environment all the carbon the company has emitted either directly or by electrical consumption since it was founded in 1975".

-Facebook – Net-Zero Emissions for “Value Chain” by 2030
+Facebook: net-zero emissions for “Value Chain” by 2030

 Moreover, the company launched Climate Science Information Center to spread the word and raise awareness about climate change and what everyone can do to slow it down.